TomSouthwick/SpeakEasy/README.md

    npm run develop
    ```

 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- USAGE EXAMPLES -->

 ## Usage

-A user will be promoted to add in their manager and any other respective colleagues that they work with.
-Once they've completed all entries, the user can open the output folder, and `team.html` in the browser to see their team displayed own their own unique cards.
-Make sure you run a test after generating your content to ensure that all the clases respective fields have been put in and have called accordingly.

 _For more examples, please refer to the [Documentation](https://github.com/TomSouthwick/Team-Profile-Generator)_